kboston91/code-quiz/README.md

 ## Installation

-open the index.html file in a browser and press start.
+Go to this link and press start.  https://kboston91.github.io/code-quiz/

 ## Usage